picosonic/js13k-2022/devdiary/diary.md

 Noticed some oddities with the entity AI, so doing some investigations and making code alterations.

 Spent ages debugging a wierd issue cause by an assignment which was incorrectly using "==" instead of "=", due to a cut-and-paste oversight.

+Removed inuse flags on flowers and hives, may add again later, but for now it was causing issues.

+Started working on state machine and intro animation.